 Choosing a name for your business is one of the most crucial steps every entrepreneur should take early on in the process of starting a business.
-Whether you’re starting a new business or buying an existing business, your business name is intimately tied to your company’s image, brand and how customers see you.
+Whether you’re starting a new business or buying an existing business, your business name is intimately tied to your company’s image, brand, how customers see you, and can even affect your SEO marketing campaigns!

 But what happens if you’ve chosen a name for your business that you end up wanting to change?
 When forming a business as an LLC or corporation, for example, you’ll need to have a company name submitted with your articles of organization or articles of incorporation.
 If you go through the whole registration process only to realize later you want to make a name change, re-registering your business can be an ordeal.